slashformotion/FORK-gokrazy/website/content/userguide/ntp.md

 }
 {{< /highlight >}}

-Servers specified on the command line take precedence over DHCP-provided servers.

 ## Real-time clock

-If your device has a real-time clock (RTC) at `/dev/rtc0`, the NTP client will set it whenever the system clock is set, so that the correct time is available directly after a reboot.

-In addition, the current time is saved to the `ntp-time-at-last-shutdown` file in the NTP client’s home directory (`/perm/home/ntp`) at shutdown, and restored at boot, so that devices without an RTC start with an approximately correct clock before the network is up.
+If your device has a real-time clock (RTC), the NTP client keeps it updated, so that the correct time is available directly after a reboot.
+Devices without an RTC start with an approximately correct clock restored from the last shutdown until the network is up.
+This requires a writable [perm partition](/userguide/permanent-data/), where the time of the last shutdown is stored.